wprender/cloudbreak-docs/docs/gcp.md

 cd cloudbreak-deployment
 ```

-This is the directory of the config files and the supporting binaries that will be downloaded by Cloudbreak Deployer.
+This is the directory of the configuration files and the supporting binaries that will be downloaded by Cloudbreak
+Deployer.

 ### Initialize your Profile